babel/website/docs/parser.md

 - `typescript`
   - `dts` (`boolean`, default `false`)
-    In TypeScript, some syntaxes in Ambient Context such as `.d.ts` files and in `declare module` are different from normal TypeScript.
-If this option is enabled, syntax errors will be handled as Ambient Context.
-Please see https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html and https://basarat.gitbook.io/typescript/type-system/intro for detail of Ambient Context.
+    This option will enable parsing within a TypeScript ambient context, where certain syntax have different rules (like `.d.ts` files and inside `declare module` blocks).
+Please see https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html and https://basarat.gitbook.io/typescript/type-system/intro for more information about ambient contexts.

 ### FAQ